htihle/htihle.github.io/cv.md

 - Postdoctoral Fellow in Cosmology (2021--2023), University of Oslo

 **Education:**
-- PhD in Cosmology (2021), Institute of Theoretical Astrophysics, UiO
+- PhD in Cosmology (2021), Institute of Theoretical Astrophysics, University of Oslo
-- Master in Astronomy (2016), Institute of Theoretical Astrophysics, UiO
+- Master in Astronomy (2016), Institute of Theoretical Astrophysics, University of Oslo

 **Awards:**
 - His Majesty The King’s gold medal for best doctoral thesis in the Faculty of Mathematics